-I’m fascinated by British customs that have spread around the world and how, even to this day, Traditional British Christmas Pudding, complete with silver Pudding Charms, is a popular choice for Christmas Day in Australia, New Zealand and Canada.
+Every year we receive orders from all corners of the Commonwealth for our silver Christmas pudding and I’m always fascinated by how this British tradition has spread around the world.
+Even to this day, Traditional British Christmas Pudding, complete with silver Pudding Charms, is a popular choice for Christmas Day from Canada to the Caribbean.

 Christmas Pudding Recipes

-It turns out that the Christmas Pudding recipe was bought by early colonial settlers, anxious to recreate something of home in conditions which were probably hard and unfamiliar.
+It turns out that the Christmas Pudding recipe was brought by early colonial settlers, anxious to recreate something of home in conditions which were probably hard and unfamiliar.

 The Christmas Pudding went on to become a symbol of unity amongst the colonial empire and in 1927 the Empire Marketing Board (EMB) even went as far as to publish and distribute the Royal Household’s own recipe, adapted to include ingredients from many of the empire’s colonies (currants from Australia, raisins from South Africa, rum from Jamaica and apples from Canada).